adilsonchacon/wheel-old/README.md

 ####  Database

-Currently Wheel has support only for Postgresql.
+Currently, Wheel has support only for Postgresql.
 Edit _config/database.yml_ and set up your database connection.

 #### Email

-To connect to your email provider edit _config/email.yml_ and set up your email credentials.
+To connect to your email provider edit _config/email.yml_ and set up with your send email account.

 #### Application